-Evidence of English Proficiency is essential for the rigorous assessment process that is undertaken by the Research Students Office, Faculties and Research Centres.
+Evidence of English Proficiency is essential for the rigorous assessment process that is undertaken by the HDR Support team, Faculties and Research Centres.
 As research degrees require a level of sophistication and confidence with regard to the English language, particularly in the bands of writing and reading, language proficiency is just as an important qualifier as a research proposal.

 There are three categories in which applicants may demonstrate English language proficiency to a level that meets admission requirements.
 Applicants who do not meet English language proficiency as specified in the three categories may be eligible for entry to an English language pathway program (details below).